Ve Skerries

-The Ve Skerries or Vee Skerries (Vestan sker, West Skerries) are a group of low skerries (rocky islands) 3 mi north west of Papa Stour, on the west coast of Shetland, Scotland.
+The Ve Skerries or Vee Skerries (/scz/ də VEE skeh-reez; Vestan sker, West Skerries) are a group of low skerries (rocky islands) 3 mi north west of Papa Stour, on the west coast of Shetland, Scotland.
 They define the southwest perimeter of St Magnus Bay.
+They are notorious for shipwrecks, which led to the construction of a lighthouse in 1979.
+In local folklore, they are said to be a retreat for selkies.